Fabric Painting Made Simple: A beginners guide

 • Plastic sheeting

-Read through all the instructions first before starting this craft.
+Read through all the instructions before starting this craft.
 It is recommended that you read through the Fabric Painting Basics before starting this project.

-Take any one of your chosen pieces of colourful fabric which has been painted on and place it onto plastic sheeting with the painted side facing upwards.
+Take one of your chosen pieces of colourful fabric and place it onto plastic sheeting with the painted side facing upwards.
+Using a medium-sized paintbrush, paint over the entire cloth with your chosen colour, preferably a different colour from any already used on the fabric.

 fabric painted cloth

-desting the scratch design in the fabric paintstarting the pattern in the wet fabric paintealmost compelted fabric painted project
+desting the scratch design in the fabric paint

 fabric paint painted cloth